Open-MBEE/exec-mms/README.md

 The MMS SDVC is a collection of modules built on top of the Spring Framework and is a part of Open-MBEE.
 For more information about Open-MBEE, visit the [Open-MBEE Website](https://openmbee.org/)

+For a reference on how to create an application, see [MMSRI](https://github.com/Open-MBEE/mmsri) or the "example" package.
+Also see README inside each module.

 ## Quick Start
 ### Docker
 Installation instructions are found here: [Docker documentation](https://docs.docker.com/)